jaspermwilson/Hearthstone_Card_Regression/README.md

 This project was NOT built from any template.
 This work is completely self motivated and directed.

 Please view the Jupyter Notebook to see my process and results.
+Errors were included in this notebook to show my process and ability to problem-solve.